hvt-vijay/ecreit/README.md

 ### Prerequisities
-Add these mentioned below librarries into your project OR You can simply use the <b>pom.xml</b> included in the project
+Add these mentioned below librarries into your project OR You can simply use the [pom.xml] (pom.xml) included in the project
 * Apache POI
 * JavaMail API
 * TestNG